 Anxiety is a condition characterized by anxiety accompanied by somatic symptoms indicating an excessive activity of the autonomic nervous system.
 Anxiety is common but non-specific symptom that is frequently a function of emotion.
 Pathological anxiety is usually on normal limit to a serious, maladaptive threat.
-Depression itself is a period of distorted human function associated with depression and sympathy symptom. including changes in sleep patterns appetites, and psychomotor, concentration, anhedonia. fatigue. discouraged and deserted, even the desire to commit suicide.
+Depression itself is a period of distorted human function associated with а depression and sympathy symptom, including changes in sleep patterns and appetites, psychomotor, concentration, anhedonia, fatigue, discouraged and deserted, even the desire to commit suicide.
 Although the patients with anxiety disorder and depression showed the anxiety and depression symptoms, they couldn't be categorized as people who had both disorder, as they didn't meet the diagnostic criteria.
 The combination of symptoms of depression and anxiety caused a significant disruption in the affected person.
-The DSM IV-TR criteria required the presence of symptoms anxiety and depression subsyndromes and the presence of some somatic symptoms, such as tremor, palpitations, dry mouth, and turbulent stomach.
+The DSM IV-TR criteria required the presence of symptoms of anxiety and depression subsyndromes and the presence of some somatic symptoms, such as tremor, palpitations, dry mouth, and turbulent stomach.

-biospsychosocial model approach understanding one's psychological health, as one of comprehensive handling, involve the understanding to the concept of the interaction relationship between biological, psychological and social factors toward an effort to understand a disease process and the pain of a person.
-The biological approach gastroentristic disease is accepted in the concept of brain and gut axis relation, which is a two-way communication between the large brain presents in the cranium and the cerebellum (i.e the enteric nervous system) to illustrate the central and peripheral effects of gut-brain peptide, such as cholecystokinin and bombesin as in anorexia nervo-
+The biospsychosocial model approach in understanding one's psychological health, as one of comprehensive handling, involve the understanding to the concept of the interaction relationship between biological, psychological and social factors toward an effort to understand a disease process and the pain The biological approach of a person. in gastroentristic disease is accepted in the concept of brain and gut axis relation, which is a two-way communication between the large brain presents in the cranium and the cerebellum (i.e the enteric nervous system) to illustrate the central and peripheral effects of gut-brain peptide, such as cholecystokinin and bombesin as in anorexia nervo-

-Table 1: DSM IV-TR Criteria On Mixed Anxiety And Depression Disorders
+Table 1: DSM IV-TR Criteria On Mixed AnxietyAnd Depression Disorders

+u Depression Disoruers

 Recurring or persistent mood for at least 1 month

-The dysphoric mood is accompanied by four (or more) following symptoms for at least 1 month:
+The dysphoric mood is accompanied by four (or

+more) following symptoms for at least 1 month:

-Difficulty concentrating or empty mind Sleep disturbance (difficult to fall asleep or stay asleep or restless, unsatisfied sleep)
+Difficulty concentrating or empty mind

+Sleep disturbance (difficult to fall asleep or stay

+asleep or restless, unsatisfied sleep)

 Tired or low energy

 Irritability

 Worry

 Easy to cry

 Hipervigilance

 Anticipate bad things

 Pessimistic

 Low self-esteem or feeling worthless

-Symptoms caused clinically significant or clinical suffering in the other areas of social function, occupation or other important function areas.
+Symptoms caused clinically significant or clinical

+suffering in the other areas of social function,

+occupation or other important function areas.

-Symptoms were not caused by the direct physiological effects of a substance (e.g. drug abuse or treatment) or general medical condition.
+Symptoms were not caused by the direct

+physiological effects of a substance (e.g. drug abuse

+or treatment) or general medical condition.

 All of the following:

+When the patient was unsatisfied, it created severe

+depressive disorder, distress disturbance, panic

+disorder, or generalized anxiety disorder

+Current criteria did not meet other mood or

+anxiety disorders (including anxiety disorders or

+mood disorders, in partial remission)

+Symptoms were not likely due to other mental

+disorders.